In this first lesson you will go through the process of unboxing your computer on module and carrier board and assembling the hardware.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.

 Connect the VGA display/monitor to the X4 connector through the DVI to VGA adapter.
-Note: The DVI output only have the analog signal available on the Colibri iMX7.
+Note: The DVI output only has the analog signal available on the Colibri iMX7.
 Please refer to the FAQ section in the end of this lesson for additional information.

 Connect an Ethernet cable to X15.
 Note: Ethernet network must provide DHCP and Internet to the module.